kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to pick up items and add them to my inventory.
 - As a user, I want to be able to use items in my inventory.
 - As a user, I want to be able to see my current health.
+- As a user, I want to be able to access the shop menu.

+### *Phase 2*

+The following user stories have been implemented as part of phase 2.
+- As a user, I want to be able to access a menu on starting the application.
+- As a user, I want to be able to start a new game or load a saved game from a save file.
+- As a user, I want to be able to save the current game to a save file.
+- As a user, I want to be able to create up to 3 save files.